 – Richard Feynman, a Nobel laureate of the twentieth century (Radin, Dean.
 Entangled Minds: Extrasensory Experiences In A Quantum Reality.
 New York, Paraview Pocket Books, 2006.)

 The concept of “time” is a weird one, and the world of quantum physics is even weirder.
-There is no shortage of observed phenomena which defy our understanding of logic, bringing into play thoughts, feelings, emotions — consciousness itself, and a post-materialist view of the universe.
-This fact is no better illustrated than by the classic double slit experiment, which has been used by physicists (repeatedly) to explore the role of consciousness and its role in shaping/affecting physical reality. (source) The dominant role of a physical material (Newtonian) universe was dropped the second quantum mechanics entered into the equation and shook up the very foundation of science, as it continues to do today.
+There is no shortage of observed phenomena that defy our understanding of logic, bringing into play thoughts, feelings, emotions — consciousness itself — and a post-materialist view of the universe.
+This fact is no better illustrated than by the classic double slit experiment, which has been used by physicists to explore the role of consciousness in shaping/affecting physical reality.
+The dominant role of a physical material (Newtonian) universe was dropped the second quantum mechanics entered into the equation and shook up the very foundation of science, as it continues to do today.

-There is another groundbreaking, weird experiment that also has tremendous implications for understanding the nature of our reality, more specifically, the nature of what we call “time.”
+There is another groundbreaking experiment that has tremendous implications for understanding the nature of our reality, and more specifically, the nature of what we call “time.”